-The Company and Group is subjected to risks arising from occupancy voids and lack of nominations by the university partners which can lead to uncertain revenues.
+The Group and Company are subjected to risks arising from occupancy voids and a lack of nominations by the university partners which can lead to uncertain revenues.
 This risk is managed by maintaining strong relationships with the university, improved marketing of accommodation and improved third party revenues to compensate for any shortfalls in rental income.